Butterfly splitfin: As a pet

-The butterfly splitfin has a reputation of being a fin nipper, but being a large and robust fish, it will certainly bully small and delicate species like guppies or small tetras.
+Many zoos and public aquariums maintain colonies of the species.
+The butterfly splitfin has a reputation of being a fin nipper; being a large and robust fish, it will certainly bully small and delicate species like guppies or small tetras.
 When housed with less tender species that require similar conditions, it is a great fish for any tank type; even the hardier species of Apistogramma and similar dwarf cichlids make good companions, with water parameters compromising between the splitfins' and the cichlids' requirements at a point similar to most tap water.

 A. splendens thrives best in clean, well-aerated water, at temperatures around 70-75 °F (20-25 °C) and neutral or slightly higher pH, with water hardness between 5 and 10 dGH composed mainly from calcium hardness.
 They do not tolerate overly low pH and too soft water, and are unsuitable for dedicated rainforest aquaria with low pH and almost-zero hardness (e.g. for most tetras or danionins).
 Butterfly splitfins are strong swimmers and social fish; they dwell in groups of three to five males and three to seven females in large tanks where they can grow to full size.
 In small tanks, they stay small, and fewer individuals or no other fish should be kept.
 Their overall effect on plant growth is beneficial as they keep down algae and clean off detritus.
 A. splendens breeds quite readily in the aquarium; some floating plants such as Ceratopteris or Ceratophyllum provide protection for young fry.

 Aggressiveness varies with population density; at high population densities, tank decoration is highly significant in influencing behavior.
 At least among captive populations, butterfly splitfins become more aggressive if much decoration is placed in the tank.

 Butterfly splitfins are voracious, and eat most forms of commercial fish food.
 They take live prey up to the size of week-old guppy fry, but need plant material, ideally green algae, to thrive.
 They are ideal algae eaters for tanks with small, hard-water cichlids.
 If not enough algae are available, vegetables such as lettuce, spinach, or green peas are recommended additions to the diet.
 Fry do not need "baby" food such as brine shrimp or nauplia, though as in adults, plant food increase growth and vitality.

 Lighting should be strong, to encourage growth of algae; direct sunlight is ideal.
 In summer, they can be kept in outside tanks, basins, or small ponds in temperate and warmer areas; they can tolerate overnight air temperatures of 60 °F (15 °C) well enough, but should be protected from birds, cats, and other predators.

-Many zoos and public aquariums maintain colonies of the species.